-You can go for a traditional recipe for affordable ingredients, or find recipes that fit your healthier lifestyle.
+You can go for a traditional recipe with affordable ingredients, or find recipes that fit your healthier lifestyle.
 There are plenty of recipe options out there!

 For something interesting, make corn dog muffins.
 I like to use this amazing cornbread recipe and just drop a chunk of hot dog on top before I bake it.

-So maybe everyone is tired of sandwiches, but if you take similar ingredients and roll them in a tortilla (you can even cut them into pinwheels!) suddenly everyone is a fan again!
+Maybe everyone is tired of sandwiches!
+But if you take similar ingredients and roll them in a tortilla (you can even cut them into pinwheels!) suddenly everyone is a fan again!